 When your destination is outside the European Union:

 Exception.
-If you are denied boarding because of traveling with invalid travel documents or without a valid visa or visas you will not be eligible for flight compensation.
+If you are denied boarding due to visa issues, you'll get no compensation.
+If you're travelling with invalid travel documents (see our international travel document checklist) or without a valid visa or visas you will not be eligible for flight compensation.

 One of the options is to contact the airline directly.

 In a perfect world you would send an email to your airline and receive compensation soon afterwards.
 Unfourtunately mostly it's way more difficult.
 And you never know how long is it going to take.

 To put it simply, ask someone more experienced (e.g. Refundor) to do it on your behalf.